 Adolescent Well-Visit Information

 View the Adolescent Immunization Schedule (7 - 18 years)

 This schedule is recommended by the U.S. Centers for Disease Control and Prevention (CDC) and the Advisory Committee on Immunization Practices (ACIP).

 School Immunization Requirements for Teens

 Shots are required by law for children in attendance at public and private schools, preschools, childcare facilities, and Head Start programs in Oregon, unless a medical or nonmedical exemption is documented.

-In school year 2012-13, one dose of Tdap (Tetanus, diphtheria, and acellular pertussis) vaccine is required for 7th through 11th grades.
-By school year 2014-2015, two doses of hepatitis A vaccine will be required for all grades.
+In school year 2014-2015, two doses of hepatitis A vaccine will be required for all grades.
 For more information, see Immunization Requirements for School.